jw4hv/HierarchicalBayesianAtlasBuild/README.txt

 you to cite our research paper if you use it:

 Bayesian Atlas Building with Hierarchical Priors for Subject-specific Regularization.
 Jian Wang, Miaomiao Zhang.
-MICCAI, 2021.
+Medical Image Computing and Computer Assisted Intervention (MICCAI), 2021.

 Frequency diffeomorphisms for efficient image registration.
 Miaomiao Zhang et al. Information Processing in Medical Imaging (IPMI), 2017.